PerkyZZ999/MemorizedMCP-TS/docs/MCP-Server-Guide.md

 # MemorizedMCP-TS Server Guide
 This guide provides an overview of the MemorizedMCP-TS server and its capabilities.
+> **Compatibility note:** The server has been validated with Cursor 2.0.
+Other MCP hosts may require additional setup or testing.
 ---

 ## Overview